La chercheuse d’esprit, a Pantomime Ballet

 SCENE 9.1 (No. 17)

-Ses yeux témoignent le plaisir qu’elle sent de posséder un cœur aussi novice; elle l’engage à lui parler de la joie qu’il aura d’être uni avec elle; mais Alain qui ne connoît point la dissimulation, reste immobile à toutes ses agaceries. (‘Her eyes show the pleasure she feels in having a novice’s heart.
+Ses yeux témoignent le plaisir qu’elle sent de posséder un cœur aussi novice; elle l’engage à lui parler de la joie qu’il aura d’être uni avec elle; mais Alain qui ne connoît point la dissimulation, reste immobile à toutes ses agaceries. (‘Her eyes show the pleasure she feels in having such a novice’s heart.
 She urges him to speak of the joy that will be his when he is united with her, but Alain, who knows nothing of dissimulation, remains unmoving before all her coquettishness.’)

 (arrangement for violin (Mojca Gal) and fortepiano (Thys Grobelnik))